Meet a Specialist: Peter B. Veldman, M.D.

 “My number one priority is to be able to offer the very best treatment for each of my patients,” notes Dr. Veldman.
 “I try to fully explain everything, so that patient understand their options and get answers to all of their questions.
 That knowledge then empowers them to decide how they want to proceed.
 I can’t think of any setting better than Mass.
 Eye and Ear to do exactly that.”

 Dr. Veldman practices at three locations: Mass.
 Eye and Ear, Longwood, located at 800 Huntington Avenue in Boston; Mass.
 Eye and Ear’s main campus, located at 243 Charles Street, and; Mass Eye and Ear, Stoneham located at One Montvale Ave.
-He also serves as Associate Director of the HMS Ophthalmology Residency Training Program.
+He also serves as Associate Director of the Harvard Ophthalmology Residency Training Program.

 Contact Dr. Veldman’s office at 617-573-3938 (main campus); 617-573-3202 (Mass.
 Eye and Ear, Longwood), or; 781-279-4418 (Mass.
 Eye and Ear, Stoneham).